Skip to content

 Get

-' search for the person named N
+' we search for the person with name N

 Dim i As Integer